-During the COVID-19 pandemic, the federal Coronavirus Aid, Relief and Economic Security (CARES) Act temporarily enhanced the protections of Subchapter V. Generally, eligibility is limited to debtors that are engaged in commercial activity and have less than $2,725,625 in total secured and unsecured debt, of which at least half comes from business activities.
+Generally, eligibility is limited to debtors that are engaged in commercial activity and have less than $2,725,625 in total secured and unsecured debt, of which at least half comes from business activities.
 (There is an exclusion for single-asset real estate operations.)
-During the COVID-19 pandemic, the CARES Act temporarily extended the debt ceiling to $7.5 million until March 2021, one year after the CARES Act took effect.
-All the other rules related to Subchapter V will remain in effect indefinitely.
+During the COVID-19 pandemic, the CARES Act temporarily extended the debt ceiling to $7.5 million until March 2022.

 Filing Under Subchapter V

 A debtor must specifically state that they are filing under Subchapter V, or the bankruptcy will be treated as a standard Chapter 11 bankruptcy.
 The debtor must submit a balance sheet, cash flow statements, a statement of operations, and federal tax returns to the court with their bankruptcy petition.

 Subchapter V Documents